0xcert/docs/api/guides/transfer-asset.md

 As `senderId` we set `provider.accountId`, which means that we will be sending the asset to the receiver.
 We must specify the receiver of the asset by setting `receiverId` to receiver's address.

 ::: tip
-Account address specified as `senderId` must be the owner of the asset we want to transform.
+Account address specified as `senderId` can only transfer asset if they are either the asset's owner or if they have been authorized by the asset's owner and have the ability to operate with it on their behalf.
 :::

 After we defined our transfer asset action, it's time to define our order which will perform the defined action.